-In the last few years Colgate students and I have begun to work on the Proterozoic Franklin Marble of the New Jersey Highlands with Richard Volkert of the NJ Geological Survey.
-The marble hosts of a number of small iron ore deposits and the world-class zinc deposits at Franklin and Sterling Hill.
+In the past few years Colgate students and I have been working on the Proterozoic Franklin Marble of the New Jersey Highlands with collaborators at the NJ Geological Survey and local mineral museums.
+The Franklin Marble hosts of a number of small iron ore deposits and the world-class zinc deposits at Franklin and Sterling Hill.

-Four Students have been involved in this research.
+Five Students have been involved in this research.
 Mike Meredith ('03) and Erika Rader ('07) focused on quantifying metamorphic conditions of the marble by examining petrology and the fractionation of carbon isotopes between calcite and graphite.
+Erika also discovered an occurrence of the rare borosilicate Serendibite in the Franklin Marble of Orange County, NY.
 Bret Doverspike ('03) and Adam Mansur ('05) worked on understanding the genesis of the iron and zinc ore deposits.
-Erika also discovered an occurrence of the rare borosilicate Serendibite in the Franklin Marble of Orange County, NY.
+Matt Shramko (’13) did a study on secondary carbonates from the Zn mines at Franklin and Sterling Hill.

 Peck, WH, Volkert, RA, *Mansur, A, *Doverspike, BA, 2009, Stable isotope and petrologic evidence for the origin of regional marble-hosted magnetite deposits and the zinc deposits at Franklin and Sterling Hill, New Jersey Highlands: Economic Geology, v.
 104, p.
 1037-1054.

 Peck, WH, Volkert, RA, Meredith, MT, and Rader, EL, 2006, Calcite-graphite carbon isotope thermometry of the Franklin Marble, New Jersey Highlands: Journal of Geology, v.
 114, p.
 485-499.